hackclub/hackclub/workshops/drumpad/README.md

 - My favorite one is by Dev Ed, Making Music with JavaScript (https://www.youtube.com/watch?v=8T4SCksjrQ4).

 We are done with our workshop.
 Go ahead, customize it, and add more things to it and have fun.
-I hope you enjoyed this workshop, happy hacking!
+I hope you enjoyed this workshop, happy hacking